stretchcare/pulstavlan-forge/README.md

-# Pulstavlan Windows Client
+# Pulstavlan Windows Application
-This is an open repository containing installation files for Pulstavlan Windows client.
+This is an open repository containing installation files for Pulstavlan Windows Application.
 This client ensures a good touch fullscreen experience.
 We provide both an auto-update version and a version for enterprise installation.

 [The latest release can be found here](https://github.com/stretchcare/pulstavlan-forge/releases/latest)